indexeddbshim/IndexedDBShim/README.md

 - __DEFAULT_DB_SIZE__ - Used as estimated size argument (in bytes) to underlying WebSQL `openDatabase` calls.
 Defaults to `4 * 1024 * 1024` or
     `25 * 1024 * 1024` in Safari (apparently necessary due to Safari creating
-    larger files).
-Has no effect in Node (using [`node-websql`](https://github.com/nolanlawson/node-websql)), and its use in WebSQL-compliant browsers is implementation dependent (may be used to suggest this quota to the user rather than prompting the user regularly for say incremental 5MB permissions).
+    larger files and possibly also due to Safari not completing the storage of all records even after permission is given).
+Has no effect in Node (using [`node-websql`](https://github.com/nolanlawson/node-websql)), and its use in WebSQL-compliant browsers is implementation dependent (the browser may use this information to suggest the use of this quota to the user rather than prompting the user regularly for say incremental 5MB permissions).

 ## Known Issues